 - 1 golden beet

 - 1 orange

 - Bring 4 cups of water to a boil in a small pot.
-Add in 1 golden beet and cook it for half an hour.
-Drain the water and let the beet cool down.
+Add in 1 golden beet and cook for half an hour.
+Drain the water and let the beet cool.

-- Heat up 1 tablespoon extra-virgin olive oil in a small skillet.
+- Heat up 1 Tablespoon of extra virgin olive oil in a small skillet.

 - Arrange kale on a plate with sliced beet.

 - Peel 1 orange and slice it up, then add to the kale.

 - Add 1 tablespoon crumbled feta cheese and 1 tablespoon chopped candied pecans.
 Enjoy!